pjios/AlertBoxPJ/README.md

 ## Usage

-TODO: use it with package in pubsec.yaml file and use it in dart file and show alert message view.
+TODO: use it with package in pubsec.yaml file and use it in dart file and show alert message view. and use /example_demo.

 ```dart
 const like = 'sample';